Six thoughts on the six keys to good occlusion

 2. Be thankful for what you have.

 The invention of the straight-wire appliance in 1970 has greatly reduced the number of archwire bends and made the lives of many orthodontists around the globe much easier.
-However, the simplification of several procedures has let some people believe that the entire orthodontic treatment is very easy to perform.
+However, the simplification of several procedures has let some people to believe that the entire orthodontic treatment is very easy to perform.
 This, in turn, has increased the number of poorly trained practitioners.

 Unknown-1.jpeg